 After a comprehensive review, it was determined actions 1,9, 10, 13, 21 in the area of deep learning and innovation were EFFECTIVE.
-Action 1.1 District Wide (K-12) MTSS Professional Development and District MTSS Liaisons assigned at each school site (26 FTE) -Desired outcome metrics, as based on formative tests, were not met due to Covid learning loss, but growth was shown and the conditions have been set to meet and exceed future goals.
-Again, the 3 year academic data growth was not achieved, however systems were put into place by our District Coordinators that will allow for for future LCAP actions to be successful.
+Action 1.1 District Wide (K-12) MTSS Professional Development and District MTSS Liaisons assigned at each school site (26 FTE) -Desired outcome metrics were not met due to Covid learning loss, but growth was shown and the conditions have been set to meet and exceed future goals.

 Action 1.2, Action 1.3 & Action 1.9 Maintain/Increase English Learner Support.
-SRVUSD saw a 3% increase in reclassification rates for English Learners due to targeted actions, expenditures, trainings and assessments.
+SRVUSD saw a 3% increase in reclassification rates for English Learners due to targeted actions.